 All data points from the interactive mapping tool and open-ended responses from the survey were coded and analyzed.
-Based on this analysis, the most frequently submitted concern was speeding, followed by pedestrian safety and unsafe crosswalks.

-The map below shows road segments where concerns were most reported in the neighbourhood.
-A visual overview of all map data can be found in the 2024 Evansdale Street Lab Engagement Summary Map
+Based on this analysis, the most frequently submitted concern was speeding, followed by pedestrian safety and unsafe intersections.
+A visual overview of all map data can be found in the 2024 Wild Rose Street Lab Engagement Summary Map.

 The below heat map shows the volume of feedback received.
-You may notice some of these areas are out of scope of the project and they have been included in this map in order to accurately reflect the feedback we received.
+Some of these areas are out-of-scope of the project (e.g., arterial roads), but they have been included in this map in order to accurately reflect all feedback received.